The Dancing Water, the Singing Apple, and the Speaking Bird: Kazan Tatars

 In a tale from the Kazan Tatars, translated into Hungarian with the title Aranyfejű, ezüstkezű ("Golden Heads, Silver Hands"), a padishah's golden bird lands in a garden.
 Three maidens find the bird and will only return it if the padishah marries all three of them.
 First, however, he asks them about their skills: the first two focus on skills on weaving and sewing, but the third maiden promises to bear twin boys with golden hair and silver hands.
 The padishah marries all three; the first two do not deliver on their promises, while the third bears the twins.
 The boys are taken from her and cast into the water in a box that is found by a poor couple.
 Years later, one of the twins decides to travel the world and reaches another kingdom.
-The tale continues as tale type ATU 303, "The Twins or Blood Brothers", with the dragonslaying episode of type ATU 300, "The Dragonslayer".
+The tale continues as tale type ATU 303, "The Twins or Blood Brothers", with the dragon slaying episode of type ATU 300, "The Dragon slayer".
 Finally, the tale concludes when the twins return to their father's court and reveal their life story.